 Interesting fact: The C1 cervical vertebrae is named “Atlas” after the Titan warrior who is condemned to carry the heavens on his shoulders by Zeus, in Greek mythology.

-The cervical vertebrae and neighbouring discs are connected to each other with different ligaments to help stabilise your head and body as you move.
+The cervical vertebrae and neighboring discs are connected to each other with different ligaments to help stabilize your head and body as you move.
 When ligaments are too loose, they struggle to steady your movements.
 Stretching and compressing ligaments can cause damage and result in pain.
 The most common sudden neck pain injuries (regarding ligaments) include Whiplash, falling or tackling.
 Together, the neck joints (bony bits), discs and ligaments keep the spinal cord safe by controlling your range of movement.

 Spinal cord & nerves

-These nerves can be scratched or irritated by surrounding structures.
+These nerves can be scratched or irritated by the surrounding structures.
 For example, a bulging neck disc can take up space meant for nearby nerves, essentially pinching the nerve.
 A pinched nerve in your neck should be treated promptly to prevent lasting effects.